RESIST

 Web Browser.
 Use Vivaldi.
 This is based in Norway and Iceland, adheres to strict privacy laws, and follows the same web standards as the most popular web browser on the market today.

 Music.
-TIDAL pays artists a fair share per stream.
+TIDAL pays artists a fair share per stream, and 7digital offers high quality MP3 and FLAC downloads.
 Better yet, check out Bandcamp—mostly for independent artists like us—especially on Bandcamp Fridays where artists keep 100% of sale revenue.

 There's much more to be said—I'll update this page as I have time.
 Please contact me with any suggestions.